Showing posts with label Camera Technology. Show all posts

 1. EM1 II with the 100-400mm f5-f6.3 lens (Also consider the 75-300mm or 12-200mm)

-2. EM5 III with the 75-300mm or the 12-200mm lens
+2. EM5 III with the add-on Grip, the Zuiko 75-300mm, or the Zuiko 12-200mm lens

-3. The EM5 II with the 14-150mm f4-f5.6 II lens
+3. The older EM5 II with the 14-150mm f4-f5.6 II lens is an excellent combination

 4. The Pen F or the E-P7 with the 18mm f1.8 and the 14-150mm f4-5.6 II lens

-Olympus E3 with 50 - 200mm f2.8 - 3.5 lens - ISO 160, f3.5, 1/2000 - Raw file edited in PL5
+Olympus E-3 with 50-200mm f2.8-3.5 lens.
+ISO 160, f3.5, 1/2000.
+Raw file converted in PL5

 Also, consider the Olympus 40-150mm f2.8 Pro lens with the 1.4X and 2X converters.
 This will give you more "Pro" flexibility plus a maximum full-frame reach of 600mm at f5.6.